Nazar Nurzaidin

-Nazar Nurzaidin (born in Pemalang, Indonesia, 1 January 1995) is an Indonesian professional footballer who plays as a full-back for Liga 1 club Barito Putera.
+Nazar Nurzaidin (born in Pemalang, Indonesia, 1 January 1995) is an Indonesian professional footballer who plays as a full-back for Championship club PSMS Medan.

 Club career

 Barito Putera

 Was born in Pemalang, Nazar started his professional career with Barito Putera in 2015.

 International career

 He called up for the Indonesia on 21 March 2017 against Myanmar in the friendly.